Gender bias in medical diagnosis

-Medical diagnosis
+Medical bias

 The possibility of gender differences in experiences of pain has led to a discrepancy in treating female patients' pain over that of male patients.
 The phenomenon may affect physical diagnosis.
 Women are more likely to be given a diagnosis of psychosomatic nature for a physical ailment than men, despite presenting with similar symptoms.
 Women sometimes have trouble being taken seriously by physicians when they have a medically unexplained illness, and report difficulty receiving appropriate medical care for their illnesses because doctors repeatedly diagnose their physical complaints as related to psychiatric problems or simply related to female's menstrual cycle.

 Clinical offices that rely on healthcare routines become less distinct due to biased medical knowledge of gender.
 There is a distinct differentiation between gender and sex in the medical sense.
-Because gender is the societal construction of what femininity and masculinity is, whereas, sex is the biological aspect that defines the dichotomy of female and male.
+Because gender is the societal construction of what femininity and masculinity are, whereas sex refers to the biological characteristics that differentiate female and male.
 The way of lifestyle and the place in society are often considered when diagnosing patients.

-An example of a significant condition from which an extreme gender bias and differential medical attention and treatment can be noted is that of Cardiovascular disease.
+An example of a specific condition from which an extreme gender bias and differential medical attention and treatment can be noted is that of Cardiovascular disease.
 Of this condition, Coronary heart disease is the most prevalent; with women more often than men reported as fatalities.
 For example, women who are experiencing a heart attack are seven times more likely to be misdiagnosed and released from the hospital during the heart attack.
 This difference is often because women generally experience different heart attack symptoms, like flu-like symptoms, than men.
 Due to sex based medical prerogatives, women tend to be more concerned with their primary and secondary sex health characteristics; i.e., gynecological health and breast health especially in terms of cancer; as opposed to heart health.
 Furthermore, mortality rates of women have increased since 1979; whereas men's conversely have displayed a decline.
 This can be attributed to differential treatment, specifically; preventative measures, refined diagnostic techniques and advanced medical and surgical capabilities that are directly catered to men's health.
 One proposed explanation of gender bias pertaining to cardiac concerns and treatment is that men are more likely report or assume symptoms to be cardiac related than women, i.e., stress, (in stressful situations, personal situations or as a controlled variable); however these hypothesis were found to be inconsistent.
 When addressing women's health in relation to cardiovascular health, sexed based differences are imperative in acknowledging in order appropriately diagnose and treat symptoms.
 Specific diagnostic criteria for assessing women's cardiovascular health include: evaluating for high levels of triglycerides/low levels of HDL cholesterol (after menopause), diabetes, smoking, metabolic syndrome, gestational diabetes, and pre-eclampsia.